“Learn your job by stealing!” 「盗んで学ぶ」

 Is this common in your country?

-I was an ordinary company employee.
+When I was working, I wasn’t apprenticed to a craftsman.
+I was just an ordinary company employee.
 There was no manual, and it was difficult to ask questions.
+It was impossible to learn the ropes which is why I always hated the concept of “learning by stealing” or 「盗んで学ぶ」(nusunde manabu).

-However, when it comes studying languages, I think that learning by stealing might be viable.
+However, when it comes studying languages, I think learning by stealing is viable.

 I remember when I was taking English classes.
 I learned a lot by listening to the native teacher.

-But, this is what really helped me to improve my conversational skills: Imitating my more advanced classmates.
+What really helped me to improve my conversational skills was imitating my more advanced classmates.

 You might have something to say, but you don’t know the vocabulary.